compose-spec/compose-spec/05-services.md

 - `HOST` is `[IP:](port | range)`
 - `CONTAINER` is `port | range`
-- `PROTOCOL` to restrict port to specified protocol. `tcp` and `udp` values are defined by the specification, Compose implementations MAY offer support for platform-specific protocol names.
+- `PROTOCOL` to restrict port to specified protocol. `tcp` and `udp` values are defined by the specification, Compose offers support for platform-specific protocol names.

 Host IP, if not set, MUST bind to all network interfaces.
 Port can be either a single value or a range.
 Host and container MUST use equivalent ranges.

 Either specify both ports (`HOST:CONTAINER`), or just the container port.
-In the latter case, the Compose implementation SHOULD automatically allocate any unassigned host port.
+In the latter case, the Compose automatically allocates any unassigned host port.

 `HOST:CONTAINER` SHOULD always be specified as a (quoted) string, to avoid conflicts with [yaml base-60 float](https://yaml.org/type/float.html).